vantunes-crl/Push_swap/README.md

  6. Then just look for the highest number in stackB and send it to stackA until stackB is empty.

  note: when sending to stackA for stackB or the inverse , always check if it is better to use rra or ra , rb or rrb , to pull the number to the top

+ ## Bonus

+bonus is for making a checker , which reads the commands and checks if those commands really organize the stack.

+    ./push_swap 5 3 4 6 7 | ./checker 5 3 4 6 7
+	output: OK
+	or
+	output: KO

+## install Push_swap and checker

+    make all